MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Introduction

 Both shortcomings are addressed by the design of targeted syntactic evaluation benchmarks, typically structured as pairs of grammatical/ungrammatical sentences differing by a single syntactic aspect \citep{linzen-etal-2016-assessing, warstadt-etal-2020-blimp-benchmark}, where a formally competent LM is expected to assign higher probability to the grammatical version.
 Such datasets, however, exist only for English and a few other, mostly high-resource languages \citep{gulordava-etal-2018-colorless,mueller-etal-2020-cross,taktasheva-etal-2024-rublimp}.

-To accelerate progress in this direction, we introduce \textbf{\name}, a massively multilingual benchmark of linguistic minimal pairs covering subject-verb agreement for number, person, and gender; created automatically using two large-scale linguistic resources: Universal Dependencies \citep{ud_v215} and UniMorph \citep{batsuren-etal-2022-unimorph}.
-MultiBLiMP is not only a \textit{benchmark}, but also a \textit{pipeline} for the automatic creation of highly multilingual benchmarks (\Cref{fig:pipeline}), which can scale to many more syntactic phenomena.
-Taking subject-verb agreement as a use case, we present a first version of the benchmark including more than 125,000 minimal pairs across \nlmax{} languages.
-We use this to evaluate 17 LLMs, finding that linguistic competence is strongly driven by model size and language frequency in training data (\Cref{fig:freq_acc}), is acquired during pre-training, and can deteriorate by post-training.\looseness=-1
+To accelerate progress in this direction, we introduce \textbf{\name}, a massively multilingual benchmark of linguistic minimal pairs covering two types of subject-verb agreement (subject-finite-verb and subject-participle) for number, person, and gender; created automatically using two large-scale linguistic resources: Universal Dependencies \cite[UD,][]{nivre-etal-2016-universal,nivre-etal-2020-universal,de-marneffe-etal-2021-universal} and UniMorph \citep{batsuren-etal-2022-unimorph}.
+Multi\-BLiMP is not only a \textit{benchmark}, but also a \textit{pipeline} for the automatic creation of highly multilingual benchmarks (\Cref{fig:pipeline}), which can scale to many more linguistic phenomena.

+Taking subject-finite-verb\footnote{Referred to in the following as subject-verb agreement for simplicity.} and subject-participle agreement as a use case, we present a first version of the benchmark including more than 128,000 minimal pairs across \nlmax{} languages.
+We use this to evaluate 42 LLMs, finding that linguistic competence is strongly driven by model size and language frequency in training data (\Cref{fig:freq_acc}), is acquired during pre-training, and can deteriorate as a result of post-training.

-Besides its practical relevance for LM evaluation, MultiBLiMP enables the study the learnability of specific linguistic constructions cross-lingually in a unified framework, at a much larger scale than currently possible \cite{mueller-etal-2020-cross}, with future applications in LM interpretability \citep{brinkmann2025largelanguagemodelsshare} and quantitative typology \citep{levshina2023we,baylor-etal-2024-multilingual}.
+Besides its practical relevance for LLM evaluation, MultiBLiMP enables the study of the learnability of specific linguistic constructions cross-lingually in a unified framework, at a much larger scale than currently possible \cite{mueller-etal-2020-cross}, with future applications in LM interpretability \citep{brinkmann2025largelanguagemodelsshare} and quantitative typology \citep{levshina2023we,baylor-etal-2024-multilingual}.